Albright, West Virginia

 Albright is a town in central Preston County, West Virginia, United States, along the Cheat River.
 The population was 260 at the 2020 census.
 Albright was incorporated in 1914.

 History

-Albright Power Station from across the Cheat River.

 The town derives its name from David Albright, an early settler.
+Located near Albright is the Virginia Furnace, listed on the National Register of Historic Places in 1999.
 The 1985 Election Day floods of the Cheat River wiped out most structures in the town.

-Located near Albright is the Virginia Furnace, listed on the National Register of Historic Places in 1999.

 The Albright Power Station, a former coal-fired power plant retired in 2012, sits across the Cheat River from Albright.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.27 sqmi, of which 0.23 sqmi is land and 0.04 sqmi is water.